 Relax and enjoy the quiet of country living -- in nature, but still close enough to all major centres of northern Italian culture, gastronomy and shopping.
 An ideal base for those who are both lovers of the outdoors and avid tourists.

-Now open! our new apartment web site.
+And visit our apartment web site.

 La Corte Bonomini, a local landmark, has been in the family for many generations from the time of its construction in the late 18th century.
 As well as a residence for the family, it was in part a home to tenant farmers following the persistent feudal tradition that characterised much of rural Italy well into the 20th century.
 In order to accomodate several independent guest rooms and living spaces, the oldest part of the complex has been fully renovated, while still maintaining the former atmosphere and historical presence of the place.

 Campora lies at the edge of the Parco Nazionale Apennino Tosco-Emiliano, on the slopes of Monte Fuso, famous for its chestnuts trees (the marroni di Campora), and at a very short distance from the ski resort of Monte Caio and other peaks of the Appennino Parmense-Reggiano range.
 Campora also lies within the "Terre Matildiche," the historic lands of Countess Matilda di Canossa.
 A vestige of her ambitious and important rule can be seen even from La Corte, the Pieve Romanica di Sasso, reconstructed by the Countess in 1082.

 In summer, one can enjoy a multitude of outdoor activities in and around Campora.
 Monte Fuso and many of the other local mountains offer popular hiking destinations for both locals and tourists.
 A real challenge awaits the more adventurous who want to tackle the difficult, steep hills and valleys on a bike, either on and off the road.

 From time to time, upon request, we are able to offer a class in traditional regional cooking to a group of curious guests.